vipin-pstuff/DSA-notes/Python-DSA-notes/notes/05-binary-search-algo/16-3-binary-search-problems.md

     - `4` : painter partition
     - `5` : EKO spoj
     - `6` : roti prata
+    - & for more ques on binary search algo , check interviewBit <br>
+        but if you're able to do these 6 questions by yourself then that's it <br>
+        no more questions you need to do

 - ques : EKO SPOJ
     - https://www.spoj.com/problems/EKO/